DiTHmaphacks/CryptoExchange/docs/Migration Guide.md

 *NOTE when updating it is not possible to have some client implementations use a V5 version and some clients a V6.
 When updating all libraries should be migrated*

+## Rest client name
+To be more clear about different clients for different API's the rest client implementations have been renamed from [Exchange]Client to [Exchange]RestClient.
+This makes it more clear that it only implements the Rest API and the [Exchange]SocketClient the Socket API.

 ## Options
 Option parameters have been changed to a callback instead of an options object.
 This makes processing of the options easier and is in line with how dotnet handles option configurations.